exercism/problem-specifications/README.md

 value.
 This object has two keys, "Description" and "Cases".
 Description has a list of strings as its value.
 Cases has a list of objects as its value.
 Each case object represents a separate test case.
 A case object should have a description field and fields for inputs and outputs.
 A test case description should be a short phrase, suitable to be included in an error message.

+## Automated Tests

+The only thing that we're testing at the moment, is whether or not shared test data is valid json.

+If you want to run this before you commit, you will need to install [jq](https://stedolan.github.io/jq/download/).
+Then run the script with:

+    bin/jsonlint

 ## License